Artiqk/PortKnocker/README.md

 ## Requirements

-To run the Port Checker, ensure you have the following installed:
+To run the Port Knocker, ensure you have the following installed:

 - Python 3.6 or higher
 - PySide6